AKEckhardt/AKEckhardt.github.io/_pages/about.md

 <p style='text-align: justify;'>
 <br/>Welcome to my homepage!
 I studied chemistry at Justus Liebig University Giessen (Germany) and completed my PhD studies with Prof. Dr. Peter R. Schreiner in 2019.
-In 2020 I joined the research groups of Prof. Kit Cummins at MIT and Mike McCarthy at Harvard-Smithsonian Center for Astrophysics as a Feodor Lynen postdoctoral research fellow.
+In 2020 I joined the research groups of Prof. Kit Cummins at MIT and Mike McCarthy at Harvard-Smithsonian Center for Astrophysics as a Feodor Lynen research fellow.
 In 2022 I returned to Germany and joined the research group of Prof. Dr. Wolfram Sander at Ruhr University Bochum as a Feodor Lynen return fellow.<br/>
 My research focuses on the preparation, characterization and reactivity of small reactive intermediates and molecules related to interstellar media and prebiotic chemistry.
 For the preparation and spectroscopic characterization of these molecules we employ (in)organic synthesis, photolysis or high-vacuum flash pyrolysis in combination with cryogenic matrix isolation spectroscopy (IR and UV/Vis).
 All prepared molecular structures are validated by comparison of experimental and quantum chemical calculated properties.